Home > Recipes > Bars and Brownies > Monster Brookies

 Monster Cookie Dough

-2. In a large mixing bowl using a hand or stand mixer with the paddle attachment, mix together the peanut butter, butter, and sugars until smooth and well combined.
+1. In a large bowl, whisk together the peanut butter, coconut oil, and brown sugar until smooth and combined.

 • Prep Time: 30 minutes